Italy's Astaldi seeks permission to take out bridging loan from Fortress

-MILAN (Reuters) - Troubled Italian builder Astaldi (AST.MI) said on Monday it had asked for court permission to take out a 75 million euro ($85 million) loan from alternative lender Fortress in a race to stay afloat.
+MILAN, Dec 17 (Reuters) - Troubled Italian builder Astaldi said on Monday it had asked for court permission to take out a 75 million euro ($85 million) loan from alternative lender Fortress in a race to stay afloat.

 Italy’s biggest builder by sales filed for court protection from creditors in September after being hit by delays to plans to sell a bridge in Turkey.